Photo by Jerry Quebe

 With a variety of historical sites, landmarks, and places on the National Register of Historic Places, Driftless Wisconsin provides access to a variety of historical experiences, events, and celebrations.
 To have enough time to leisurely explore the history of Driftless Wisconsin and to make sure travelers don’t miss any landmarks, this two day itinerary will make it easy to discover the area and be able to choose which historical places pique their interest the most.

 This itinerary will also highlight a historical location where travelers can stay the night, but there are other accommodations throughout the region as well.
 This Driftless Wisconsin itinerary will take visitors on a two day history tour throughout Vernon and Crawford Counties, including days full of historical reenactments and events, visits to historical landmarks, and learning about the rich history of this unique area.
 Before you head out for your trip, be sure to call ahead to the history stops that require scheduled tours or register for events to ensure you will be able to visit every stop on the itinerary.
 Also keep in mind that with all the historical places in the region, you won’t be able to visit them all during one trip, so be sure to pick the places that interest you the most and be mindful of the amount of time spent at each location.
+Along the way you can make some extra stops at businesses participating in Driftless Wisconsin’s Special Deals this summer and save money on experiences and purchases!

 Photo by Jerry Quebe